 If you grow any flowers outdoors, the odds are good that you've grown impatiens.
 This cheerful flower is the most popular one grown in the country, and with good reason.
-It does well in shade as well as partial sun, and works in planters as a hanging plant and in bedding.
-Impatiens makes a strong impression when done in mass plantings, too, but it can be expensive to buy a large collection from a garden center.
+It does well in shade as well as partial sun and works in planters as a hanging plant and in bedding.
+Impatiens make a strong impression when done in mass plantings, too, but it can be expensive to buy a large collection from a garden center.
 Learning how to grow impatiens from seeds is the best way to keep your landscaping plans while holding down the cost.
 Keep reading to learn more about impatiens seed propagation.

 Propagating Impatiens by Seed

+Impatiens is a slow-growing plant, and you'll need to start the seedlings about three months before your last spring frost.
+Impatiens seed germination can take up to 21 days, with most of the sprouting happening within the first two weeks.
 Some gardeners may try to save money by broadcasting the seeds over a tray, then transplanting the tiny seedlings once they grow leaves, but you'll reduce the chance of transplant shock if you start the seeds off in individual small pots or six-pack cells of their own.
 You'll have to transplant the seedlings to there anyway, so you might as well start them in their eventual home.
 Any empty cells from seeds that don't sprout are a small price to pay for healthier, sturdy impatiens.

 Tips on Growing Impatiens from Seeds